sensu/sensu-docs/content/sensu-go/5.7/reference/checks.md

 | labels     |      |
 -------------|------
-description  | Custom attributes to include with event data, which can be accessed using [filters][27] and [tokens][5].<br><br>In contrast to annotations, you can use labels to create meaningful collections that can be selected with [API filtering][api-filter] and [sensuctl filtering][sensuctl-filter].
+description  | Custom attributes to include with event data, which can be accessed using [event filters][27].<br><br>In contrast to annotations, you can use labels to create meaningful collections that can be selected with [API filtering][api-filter] and [sensuctl filtering][sensuctl-filter].
 Overusing labels can impact Sensu's internal performance, so we recommend moving complex, non-identifying metadata to annotations. required     | false type         | Map of key-value pairs.
 Keys can contain only letters, numbers, and underscores, but must start with a letter.
 Values can be any valid UTF-8 string. default      | `null`